meilisearch/documentation/learn/advanced/pagination.md

 Other solutions, such as [creating a page selector](/learn/advanced/pagination.md#numbered-page-selectors) allowing users to jump to any search results page, make use of `hitsPerPage` and `page` to obtain the exhaustive total number of matched documents.

+Whatever UI you choose, there is a limited maximum number of search results Meilisearch will return for any given query.
+You can use [the `maxTotalHits` index setting](/reference/api/settings.md#pagination) to configure this, but be aware that higher limits may negatively impact search performance.

 ## "Previous" and "Next" buttons

 Using "Previous" and "Next" buttons for pagination means that users can easily navigate through results, but don't have the ability to jump to an arbitrary results page.